Memory Tricks to study smart

 - Test: In the final step, give your child a test to ensure that she has retained and understood the critical points.
 Frequent assessments will help her retain concepts effectively.

-Organization, in simple terms, refers to a methodical study plan a child follows.
+Organisation, in simple terms, refers to a methodical study plan a child follows.
 This helps not only during regular study throughout the year, but also during revision before the exams.

 With these basic memory-enhancing tips, remembering lessons will no longer be a hard task for your teen!